 The University’s student hub also holds a list of doctor and dental surgeries providing medical services in the area.

-The Careers and employability team provide advice and information for students and graduates looking for work.
+The careers and employability team provide advice and information for students and graduates looking for work.
 They also provide a section for employers where they can advertise vacancies to students.

-7.7 Chaplaincy services
+7.7 Spirituality and reflection services

 7.8 Services for which the University is entitled to recover a fee